+Not all challenges are physical.
 The beautiful Llŷn Peninsula is one of the best places to go if you’d like to hear the lyrical language of Welsh in full flow, where it is spoken by the majority of residents.
 Want to go a step further than hearing it and actually learn to converse in Cymraeg?
 Head to Nant Gwrtheyrn, home to the National Welsh Language and Heritage Centre, where you can learn the language on special weekend or week-long courses, staying at the charming 5* accommodation on-site and enjoying the stunning coastal scenery surrounding ‘the Nant’.

 Art and culture

 You’ll notice that the Welsh coastline is stunning to look at, so it makes sense that it would inspire those who live along it and visit.
-Each September, the Helfa Gelf Art Trail takes place in North Wales, with many of the studios open to the public for the month located by the sea.
+Each autumn, the Helfa Gelf Art Trail takes place in North Wales, with many of the studios open to the public for the month located by the sea.
 Head on a hunt and enter the workshops of painters, jewellers, textile artists, ceramicists and more.

 For theatre, music and dance, the Aberystwyth Arts Centre is the answer – the ‘national flagship for the arts’ has a rich programme of events and fabulous views over Cardigan Bay.
 Feeling inspired yourself?
 Get hands on at Cardiff’s Craft in the Bay, with a range of workshops.
 And for a journey through the story of industry and innovation in Wales, head to Swansea and the National Waterfront Museum, then enjoy coffee and cake in the outdoor café with views over the bobbing boats in the marina.